 The city accommodates a number of federal and departmental healthcare institutions, including FGBI «Novosibirsk Scientific Research Institute of Traumatology and Orthopedics Tsivyan» (with a clinical unit), which is one of the leading industry research centers in the country providing highly specialized care for patients with disorders of the musculoskeletal system, central and peripheral nervous system; Research Institute of Blood Circulation Pathology named after academician E. N. Meshalkin (with a clinical unit) — one of the largest national cardio-surgical institutions, Novosibirsk Branch of the Federal State Budgetary Institution Interbranch Scientific and Technical Complex Eye Microsurgery named after academician S. N. Fedorov, Road Clinical Hospital and others.

 Today, Novosibirsk is considered the cultural center of Siberia and one of the cultural centers of Russia.
 There are numerous creative unions and associations operating in the city and a developed network of cultural institutions.
-These institutions include 14 theatres, including the Novosibirsk State Academic Opera and Ballet Theatre-the historical and architectural symbol and hallmark of not only Novosibirsk, but all of Russia and Siberia; the Red Torch Academic Theatre; the Globe Academic Youth Theater, and City Drama Theatre led by S. Afanasyev.
+These institutions include more than dozen theatres, including the Novosibirsk State Academic Opera and Ballet Theatre - the historical and architectural symbol and hallmark of not only Novosibirsk, but all of Russia and Siberia; the Red Torch Academic Theatre; the Globe Academic Youth Theater, and City Drama Theatre led by S. Afanasyev.

 The city’s musical life is led by the Novosibirsk Philharmonic Society, which has been operating since 1937 and unites about two dozen communities, many of which are well-known outside of Russia.
 These include the Novosibirsk Academic Symphony Orchestra, Russian Academy Orchestra, chamber choir, chamber orchestra, Filarmonica quartet, Vocal Ensemble of Pavel Sharomov, Insula Magica Early Music Ensemble, Markell’s Voices choir, concert brass band, Siberian Dixieland jazz band, Vladimir Tolkachev’s Big Band, and others.